 One of the most notorious insider attacks occurred in 2013, when Edward Snowden, then employed by Booz Allen Hamilton, was working as a contractor at an NSA office in Hawaii.
 Snowden used his access to obtain sensitive documents about the government’s PRISM spy program that he later leaked to the press.
 The NSA claims that Snowden’s leaks have severely impacted the agency’s ability to detect potentially deadly terrorist plots.

-Improve Your Cybersecurity with Secure Communications from Wickr Pro
+Improve Your Cybersecurity with Secure Communications from AWS Wickr

-Wickr Pro is the most secure and private collaboration platform – download it today.
+AWS Wickr is the most secure and private collaboration platform – download it today.